Homemade browning sauce - the essential multipurpose pantry staple condiment which is used in a number of Caribbean recipes.

 - It is very important to use a large saucepan NOT small to accommodate the sugar expanding and to prevent any injuries.

-- Don't let the sugar turn BLACK or it will result in a bitter tasting browning sauce.
+- Don't let the sugar turn BLACK FOR TOO LONG or it will result in a bitter tasting browning sauce.

 - Be very careful when adding the hot water as the sugar may splutter and raise up.

-- When adding the hot water you may want to do this in the kitchen sink to reduce accidents.
+- When adding the hot water you may want to do this in the kitchen sink or far away from your stove to reduce accidents.

 - Store in the refrigerator for several months to over a year once chilled.